-- In a large saute pan, heat 1 tbsp of vegetable oil or coconut oil on medium high heat.1 tablespoon of vegetable oil or coconut oil
+- In a large saute pan, heat 1 tablespoon of vegetable oil or coconut oil on medium high heat.1 tablespoon of vegetable oil or coconut oil

 - Once heated, add your peppers, snow peas and onions and saute for about 5-7 minutes or until the vegetables are nicely browned and starting to cook through.1 red pepper thinly sliced, 2 cups of snow peas cleaned, ½ red onion thinly sliced

 - Now add your water chestnuts and cook for another 1 minute.1 small can of water chestnuts drained and sliced

 - Add your soy sauce and mix well to coat all of your vegetables.